 Born in the Bronx, Councilman Hudes is a cum laude graduate of Montclair State University in New Jersey.
 He and his wife, Sheree, have three children.

-Councilman Hudes represents the residents of the Sixth Councilmatic District of the Town of Hempstead which includes East Meadow, Levittown, Plainedge, Salisbury and portions of Bethpage, North Bellmore, North Merrick, Seaford and Wantagh.
+Councilman Hudes represents the residents of the Sixth Councilmanic District of the Town of Hempstead which includes Levittown and portions of East Meadow, Bellmore, Bethpage, Merrick, Seaford and Wantagh.